 - Coordinate information security education and awareness for the unit.

-- Disseminate relevant email messages, security awareness and communication materials from IIA and other sources to appropriate unit audiences.
+- Disseminate relevant email messages, security awareness and communication materials from IA and other sources to appropriate unit audiences.

 - Promote awareness and education of security policies and guidelines; serve as primary contact for monitoring and auditing of information security policy implementation.

 - Provide ongoing feedback to IA of special security needs, priorities, and concerns, including possible improvements for processes, services, and technologies.

 - Act as the focal point for information security incident management in the unit; informing IA and unit leadership of serious incidents and coordinating incident response with IA.

 - Assist IA in the maintenance of an inventory of sensitive and critical information assets within the unit as well as any unit-unique regulatory requirements.

 - Attend scheduled Security Community meetings.

 SULs are either responsible for or support some ongoing and recurring specific activities, including the responsibility to:

-- In MiWorkspace units, collaborate with IA's Unit Security Service to resolve issues identified in a variety of IIA-generated reports, such as the data loss prevention report.
+- In MiWorkspace units, collaborate with IA to resolve issues identified in a variety of IA-generated reports, such as the Sensitive Data Discovery reports.

 - Work with unit leadership to answer annual Internal Controls information assurance certification question as part of the Internal Control Annual Certification Process.

-- Identify education and awareness topics that would benefit the unit.
+- Identify training, education, and awareness topics that would benefit the unit.

 - Clarify risk assessment scopes, facilitate post-assessment decisions and ensure RECON treatment plan progress for unit-unique services or applications.

-- Ensure unit-unique services or applications have appropriate IT security controls implemented according to the Server and Database Hardening Guides.
+- Ensure unit-unique services or applications have appropriate IT security controls implemented according to the Minimum Information Security Requirements for Systems, Applications, and Data.